edith141/Machine-Learning-Docs-NIC/README.md

 ## Linear Regression

 Linear regression is a supervised machine learning algorithm used to predict continuous values, such as sales figures or housing prices.
-It analyzes the relationship between two or more variables, where one variable, known as the dependent variable, is predicted based on the values of other variables, called independent variables.
+It analyzes the relationship between two or more variables, where one variable, known as the **dependent variable**, is predicted based on the values of other variables, called **independent variables**.

 The fundamental concept behind linear regression is to model the linear relationship between the independent and dependent variables.
 This relationship is represented by a straight line, known as the **regression line**, which shows how the value of the dependent variable changes as the independent variable(s) vary.